 Located near the campsite in Tai Mong Tsai, a monument was built to commemorate the freedom fighters who had lost their lives during World War II.
 Over $1million was raised by old members of the Dongjiang Guerilla Force and Sai Kung residents to build this monument, which was completed in 1989.

-Sai Kung residents still hold local commemorative events here every year on August 15, the anniversary of Emperor Hirohito’s surrender message in 1945.
+Sai Kung residents continue to hold commemorative events here every year on August 15, marking the anniversary of Emperor Hirohito’s surrender message in 1945.

 How to get to Tai Mong Tsai